 The Bottom Line

-Both women and men need to learn how to stand up for themselves in ways that are both healthy and productive.
+If you want to get rid of the manipulators in your life, you need to learn how to stand up for yourself in ways that are both healthy and productive.

 You are worth more than that!